AudreyBurki/Lab-News/index.md

+### New Funded project!
+(Dec.
+2023)
+Together with Elsa Spinelli Université (Grenoble Alpes) and P. Welby (Université Aix-Marseille) we will be looking at the impact of orthographic knowledge during second language word learning.
+Post-doc and PhD positions will be available soon!
+The project is funded jointly by the ANR and DFG and will run in 2024-2026.

 ### Statistical consulting with the [LiRI](https://www.liri.uzh.ch/en.html) (University of Zürich) (Oct.
 2023)
 Audrey Bürki joined the Language [StatsGroup](https://www.liri.uzh.ch/en/services/statistics.html) as a statistical consultant.